efugier/smartcat/README.md

 ### State of the project

 Smartcat has reached an acceptable feature set.
 The focus is now on upgrading the codebase quality as I hadn't really touched rust since 2019 and it shows.

+#### TODO/Ideas:

+- make it available on homebrew
+- interactive mode to have conversations and make the model iterate on the last answer